Quantum-Accelerators/quacc/docs/src/user/advanced/jobflow.md

 ### Known Limitations

-Jobflow cannot be used with Quacc recipes that involve classes since they are, by default, structured for [Covalent](https://github.com/AgnostiqHQ/covalent).
-To address this, we fully support the development of Jobflow-specific workflows that are mirrors of their Covalent counterparts.
+Jobflow cannot be used with Covalent-based Quacc recipes that involve classes since there is no direct way to convert them to a `job` or `flow`.
+Nonetheless, Quacc fully supports the development of Jobflow-specific workflows that are mirrors of their Covalent counterparts.
 Refer to the {obj}`quacc.recipes.emt.jobflow.slabs` module for a representative example that can be compared against the Covalent version at {obj}`quacc.recipes.emt.slabs`.

 ### Learn More

 That ends the Jobflow section of the documentation.
 If you want to learn more about Jobflow, you can read the [Jobflow Documentation](https://materialsproject.github.io/jobflow/).
-Continue to the ["Using Quacc with FireWorks"](fireworks.md) section to learn how to use Quacc with FireWorks.
+Continue to the ["Using Quacc with FireWorks"](fireworks.md) section to learn how to use Quacc with FireWorks, which is one of the manager options available with Jobflow.